lars1050/csc321-s25/project01-disease/ISSUES.md

 Issue #10 can be developed on branch **feature-person-transmission**.

 10. Person.java: Create a static variable transmissionProbability in Person.
 Initialize it to 10.
 Create a setter for this value.
 In the exposed() method in Person, use the transmissionProbability to determine if the person would get infected from the encounter.
 If the _other_ person is contagious (ASYMPTOMATIC or SYMPTOMATIC), and _this_ person is HEALTHY (VACCINATED or NOT), then they have some probability of getting infected.
 Use randInt(100) < transmissionProbability to determine whether or not they would be infected.
-If infected, change the status to SYMPTOMATIC and call population.changeStatus (assuming the issue to create changeStatus has been resolved).
+If infected, change the status to SYMPTOMATIC and call population.statusChanged (assuming the issue to create statusChanged has been resolved).

 Issue #11 (after 10 is resolved) can be be developed on branch **feature-transmission-update**